The association the Mont-Saint-Michel Trail

 Its scientific committee

-The Association has a Scientific Committee made up of around seventy French and foreign academics and researchers working on one of the following subjects: worship and pilgrimages to the Archangel, pilgrimage routes, communication routes, travel accounts, pilgrimage signs, Hôtel-Dieu and hospitality, relations with other pilgrimage shrines, etc.
+The Association has a Scientific Committee made up of around sixty French and foreign academics and researchers working on one of the following subjects: worship and pilgrimages to the Archangel, pilgrimage routes, communication routes, travel accounts, pilgrimage signs, Hôtel-Dieu and hospitality, relations with other pilgrimage shrines, etc.

 Members of the Scientific Committee Association "Les Chemins du Mont-Saint-Michel" (2022)